Well, this essay has been sitting over in the UNhallowed collection for the last decade, but I’m no longer convinced that it needs to be.

 And when you come right down to it, what I suspect is that the operative term for Albus Dumbledore was, was not “evil” or even “manipulative”, but all too often, and with progressively greater frequency, simply, “wrong”.

 A post on the Lj of the user “sister magpie” has another take on this.
 It is a fine examination of the kind of emotional failures a well-intentioned but isolated old man can make.

-In my own reading, Albus Dumbledore was probably an authentically “Great Man” who finally overreached himself, and had only in his last year begun to truly realize how badly.
-And he was honest enough to be aware that the whole sorry situation was directly attributable to his inaction, where Riddle was concerned, when Riddle was a still a boy.
+In my own reading, Albus Dumbledore may have once been an authentically “Great Man” who finally overreached himself, and had only in his last year begun to truly realize just how badly.
+And he was honest enough to be aware that the whole sorry situation was directly attributable to his actions, or inactions, where Riddle was concerned.

 My take on the matter is that Dumbledore’s greatest flaw has nothing to do with trying to see the best in people.
 It is that he invariably refuses to take action until it is virtually always too late.
-He sits back, observes, analyses the events and is all-too-sure of his understanding of what is going on, but he does bugger-all about dealing with it.
+He sits back, he observes, hw analyses the events and is all-too-sure of his understanding of what is going on (often wrongly), but he does bugger-all about dealing with it.

 And he has been letting things fall through the cracks for decades.
 Important things.
 In fact, matters of life and death.
 And time was running out for him to put things right.
 It is just not possible to read his actions, from his first appearance in HBP on the Dursleys’ doorstep in chapter 3, as anything other than part of an extended process of “putting his affairs in order”.